FaserF/hassio-addons/whatsapp/README.md

 ## 📖 About

-This Addon acts as a bridge between Home Assistant and the WhatsApp Web protocol.
+This addon acts as a bridge between Home Assistant and the WhatsApp Web protocol.
 It runs a high-performance Node.js application that simulates a real WhatsApp client (like a browser), allowing you to send messages, images, and notifications directly from your smart home.

 ### ✨ Key Features